AI Agents vs Automation

 This adds cost and latency without adding real value.
 If a finite workflow solves it cleanly, I start there.

-Starter architecture that is usually enough
+Starter architecture

 Trend signals behind this note